 Year 7

 Our theme for the Year 7 is Heroes and Villains and this theme is explored in a variety of ways and contexts across the Schemes of Work.
-Students have a broad diet of literature over the year, from canonical texts such as ‘A Mid-Summer Night’s Dream’ and ‘The Rime of the Ancient Mariner’, to more contemporary writing such as Michelle Obama’s ‘Becoming’.
-Over the year we aim to introduce the students to the key skills requisite for their transition to secondary school English, such as analytical writing with a focus on the effect of key quotations.
+Students engage with a broad range of literature over the year during which we introduce the students to the core subject skills required not just for their transition to secondary school English but also to build their enjoyment and engagement in literature and language.

 Year 7 curriculum map | Year 7 assessment grid